Turkey mourns tens of thousands of deaths, surrounded by ruins from last year's earthquake - ExBulletin

 In Adiyaman, crowds staged a silent march, passing a clock tower that for a year has indicated the time of the earthquake.

-President Recep Tayyip Erdogan will visit Kahramanmaras, the epicenter of the earthquake, to inspect ongoing work to rebuild the city and relocate thousands of people who remain in tents and prefabricated containers.
-He will also hand over the completed houses to survivors, then spend the rest of the week visiting other towns in the earthquake zone.
+President Recep Tayyip Erdogan then oversaw a draw to try to become owners of newly built houses in Kahramanmaras, the epicenter of the earthquake, after inspecting ongoing work to rebuild the town and relocate thousands of people who remain in tents and prefabricated containers.

+Today we are drawing lots from 9,289 houses in Kahramanmaras and handing over their keys, Erdogan said.
+He added that the government aimed to deliver 200,000 homes in the disaster zone by the end of the year.

+Then, the families selected in the draw were called on stage to receive the keys to their new home from Erdogan.
+The ceremony was broadcast nationally.

-In a social media post, Erdogan said the losses caused by the disaster continue to burn our hearts as brightly as on the first day, adding: Thank God our nation passed this painful and historic ordeal.
+Earlier, in a social media post at 4:17 a.m., Erdogan said the losses caused by the disaster continue to burn our hearts as brightly as on the first day, adding: Thank God our nation passed this test painful and historic.

 Opposition politicians are also visiting the region, with Republican People's Party leader Özgur Ozel attending commemorations in Hatay before heading to Gaziantep and Kahramanmaras.